nchucvml/ADMM-SRNet/README.md

 --load_path $STAGE2_MODEL_PATH
 ```

-For Imagenet and/or multi-dataset setting, you may need to use multiple GPUs for training/evaluation.
+For Imagenet and/or multi-class setting, you may need to use multiple GPUs for training/evaluation due to memory limit.
-The total batch_size should be 128 ($GPU_NUM * $BATCH_SIZE).
+The total batch_size should be 128 (= $GPU_NUM * $BATCH_SIZE).
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 train.py --batch_size 32 ...
 ```